Essay mill

 An essay mill (also term paper mill) is a business that allows customers to commission an original piece of writing on a particular topic so that they may commit academic fraud.
-Customers provide the company with specific information about the essay, including number of pages, general topic, and a time frame to work within.
+Customers provide the company with specific information about the essay, including the number of pages, general topic, and a time frame to work within.
 The customer is charged a certain amount per page.
 A similar concept is the essay bank, a company from which students can purchase prewritten but less expensive essays on various topics, at higher risk of being caught.
 Both forms of business are under varying legal restraints in some jurisdictions.

 History

-The idea behind term paper mills can be dated back to the mid-nineteenth century, when "paper reservoirs" were located in the basements of fraternity houses.
-Otherwise known as "fraternity files," these were used by students who shared term papers and submitted work that had been done by other students.
+The idea of paper mills dates to the mid-19th century, when "paper reservoirs" were in fraternity houses' basements.
+Also known as "fraternity files", they were used by students who shared term papers and submitted other students' work.
 These essay banks inspired the commercialization of ghostwritten essay-writing practices.
 As early as the 1950s, advertisements circulating on college campuses described services that included ghostwritten work for dissertations, theses, and term papers.

-In conjunction with this practice, the changing attitudes of students in the 1960s and 1970s started to stray away from diligent and engaged coursework because they saw an emphasis on the benefits of community involvement.
-A new focus on activities outside of the classroom took away from time to focus on classwork, thus promoting these writing services throughout college campuses.
+In conjunction with this practice, students in the 1960s and 1970s started to stray from diligent and engaged coursework because they saw an emphasis on the benefits of community involvement.
+A new focus on activities outside the classroom took away from time for classwork, thus promoting these writing services throughout college campuses.

-Later, actual businesses located near college campuses charged students for custom-written essays.
-One could walk into a building and peruse pricing pamphlets, speak to someone directly to place an order, or possibly make a selection from a vault of recycled research papers stored in the basement of these businesses.
+Later, actual businesses near college campuses charged students for custom-written essays.
+One could walk into a building and peruse pricing pamphlets, speak to someone directly to place an order, or make a selection from a vault of recycled research papers in these businesses' basements.